-Fun and Educational Cause and Effect Activities Children will Love
+Entertaining Cause and Effect Activities Your Students Will Love

-As it is not the easiest concept to get across to children, I have scoured the Internet for some great, hands-on activities.
+As it is not the easiest concept to get across to children, I have scoured the Internet for some great, hands-on cause amd effect activities.
 Some also link to external websites with additional resources.

 What is Cause and Effect?

-Right, let’s get down to the nitty-gritty of cause and effect.
+So, what is cause and effect?
 The cause is WHY something happens and an effect is WHAT happened

 Do you ever say to children, ‘if you don’t wash your hands, you will spread germs’ or ‘if you finish your work early you can go outside’?
 We use cause and effect language every day however that doesn’t mean children fully understand the concept.
 We need to teach with practical activities.